|You need a food shopping strategy if you intend to save money.

 Anymore you need a strategy before doing grocery shopping if you plan to stay within your budget.
 Otherwise, you could easily overspend more than you allocated for food without knowing it.
-However, you can do a few simple things to help cut your grocery bill to save more money.
+However, you can do a few simple things to stretch your food dollars and cut your grocery bill.

 To start, you should take advantage of using coupons.
 Clipping the items that you use from the Sunday newspaper is a great way to begin.